euroscipy/euroscipy_proceedings/papers/rebecca_murphy/rebecca_murphy.rst

 Conclusion
 ----------

-pyFRET is available to download from PyPI under an open source MIT/BSD licence from the Python Package Index.
+pyFRET is available to download from PyPI under an open source three-clause BSD licence.
+The source code is available from Bitbucket [bitbucket]_.
-Documentation can also be found here, whilst a more extensive tutorial, including example scripts, can be found on our website at ReadTheDocs.
+Documentation can also be found there, whilst a more extensive tutorial, including example scripts, can be found on our website at ReadTheDocs [RTD]_.

 pyFRET currently provides basic tools for burst selection and denoising, based on simple thresholding and noise subtraction techniques.
 We are aware that more sophisticated methodologies exist and are currently working to produce and open source burst selection algorithm based on photon arrival times [nir06]_ as well as stochastic denoising algorithms [kudryavtsev2012]_.
-We have also developed a novel analysis method based on Bayesian statistics [murphy14]_, for which source code is available (https://bitbucket.org/rebecca_roisin/fret-inference}) and which could be folded into the pyFRET library.
+We have also developed a novel analysis method based on Bayesian statistics [murphy14]_, for which source code is available (https://bitbucket.org/rebecca_roisin/fret-inference}) and which will be folded into the pyFRET library.
 We are also working to increase support for the wide variety of file formats that result from custom-built data collection hardware.

-smFRET is a fast-developing and active research field and we are keen to support scientific progress through development of high-quality usable software.
+smFRET is a fast-developing and active research field and we want to support scientific progress through development of high-quality usable software.
 We are keen to work with others to enable their use of and contribution to the pyFRET library.
 We welcome requests for custom analysis requirements and are happy to support others who wish to contribute additional code to the pyFRET infrastucture.